 This writing system was called Hangul (한글). «Han» refers to the Han people of Korea and «Gul» means “script”.
 Note however that although they sound similar, the « 汉 » (Hàn) people of China are different than the « 韩 » (Hán) people of Korea.

 Hangul is often referred to as the most easy-to-learn written script in the world as it is made up of 24 basic letters: 14 consonants and 10 vowel letters.
-These letters are combined in a number of ways to create syllable blocks and are very simple to write.
+These letters are combined in many ways to create syllable blocks and are very simple to write.

 Korean and Chinese are among the most challenging languages to learn.
 They are also highly sought-after languages and by learning one or both, countless doors in business, education, and travel can be opened.